jflheureux/jflh-website/_posts/2018-01-31-jean-francois-l-heureux-named-sitecore-mvp-for-a-second-year.md

 title: Jean-François L'Heureux Named Sitecore MVP for a Second Year
 tags: [Sitecore, MVP]
 sharing:
-  twitter: I was named Sitecore Technology MVP 2018!
-Second year in a row.
-Thanks to all my friends who recommended me. # Max 116 characters
   linkedin: I was named Sitecore Technology MVP 2018!
 Second year in a row.
 Thanks to all my friends who recommended me.
 ---